Nasr-Yehia/landing-page-Project/README.md

     • Add the button class to the "CSS" file.
     • Use the 'onscroll' event when the user passes down the fold of the page.
     • Use the 'onclick' event to listen to the onscroll event.

+# Languages used
+- HTML
+- CSS
+- ES6

 # What I've learned:
 #### I learned to combine my skills in HTML, CSS and JavaScript in this project.